https://www.parishwalk.com/page_499326.html

 Winston is the central point of contact and the co-ordination behind all of the marshals that are very evident on race day.
 The marshals are in place at key points throughout the race to ensure road traffic is kept moving at pinch points, as a high visibility presence where vehicles and competitors cross each other such as road junctions but most importantly for the safety of the competitors.

-He designs and prints the certificates which are presented to all finishers at the awards ceremony held at the Villa Marina.
+He designs and prints the certificates which are presented to all finishers at the awards ceremony which is held a couple of days after the race.
 At this prize presentation, there is always an image of the person receiving their certifiate projected onto the screen at the rear of the stage.
 Winston prepares all of these images, ensuring they are in the correct order and that names and finish times have been added to each image.

 On race day, he will be at the NSC at 06:30 preparing for the start at 08:00.
 He oversees the marshals around the NSC helping to ensure the start goes off without any issues.
 Once all competitors have made their way out of the NSC, Winston will then head out to oversee the many marshals at Marown church.